 - Included in the overall daily costs (for the period of time we are in the country) are:

-In three of the four locations, we stayed in private short term rental accommodation sourced through the short-term rental accommodation platform, Airbnb.
+In three of the four locations, we stayed in private short-term rental accommodation sourced through Airbnb.
 We prefer to stay with locals as this gives us a more personal experience (than staying in an anonymous hotel), our funds go directly to our hosts and their communities, and we always learn heaps by chatting to our hosts.

 |At home in Sintra||Sintra||Private double room with bathroom|